Microsoft New Zealand took advantage of this week’s TechEd conference to announce Office 365 for Non-profits.

 It is a charitable programme.
 Microsoft gives qualifying charities and non-profit organisations free subscriptions to the cloud version of Office.
 It’s a world-wide initiative.

 Microsoft NZ managing director Paul Muckleston says it stems from company founder Bill Gate’s belief that technology can make a real difference.

 Muckleston says the Office 365 offer includes Exchange, Sharepoint, Microsoft’s Office web apps and Lync.

 Lync is top of mind for at least two of the organisations that will benefit from the offer.

 At a press conference to announce the programme, Sue Jury, national fundraising manager for The Child Cancer Foundation says her organisation saved $60,000 just from using Lync.

-Plunket now has three video conferencing rooms which Le Quesne says were equipped for less than $3,000 and are fully-booked all the time.
+Plunket now has three video conferencing rooms.
+Le Quesne says they were equipped for less than $3,000 and are fully-booked all the time.

 Cloud important too

 Both speakers mentioned how using cloud apps is important for their organisations.
 Jury says the CCF doesn’t have internal IT staff and relies instead on external contractors.
 She says although those contractors work for the charity at cost, being able to reduce even that bill matters: “We are a business, but we need to be mindful of spending money”.

 Muckleston says Microsoft and the Ministry of Social Development ran a trial in Christchurch.
 This gave 50 non-government organisations a three-day assessment.
 As a result, two-thirds of the participants moved workers to the cloud.